mkambriss/Portfolio/README.md

 **Description**

 Developed a comprehensive Social Media Data Analysis and Recommendation System utilizing Python and the Twint library for data scraping.
-Employed a diverse range of machine learning algorithms, including:
-- K-Nearest Neighbors (KNN)
-- Recurrent Neural Networks (RNN)
-- Latent Dirichlet Allocation (LDA)
-- Support Vector Machines (SVM)
-- Logistic regression
-to deliver tailored content recommendations based on user interactions.
-Integrated Cross Validation techniques to rigorously assess and enhance algorithm performance.
-Utilized advanced data processing methods, such as pivot tables, cosine similarity, and rating matrices, to refine recommendation accuracy.
+This project aimed to provide tailored content recommendations based on user interactions by employing a diverse range of machine learning algorithms, including K-Nearest Neighbors (KNN), Recurrent Neural Networks (RNN), Latent Dirichlet Allocation (LDA), Support Vector Machines (SVM), and Logistic Regression.

 **Key Achievements**

+**Data Scraping from Multiple Sources**

-- Scrapped extensive datasets from various social media platforms, encompassing business information and COVID-19-related data, using Python and the Twint library.
+Successfully scraped extensive datasets from various social media platforms, encompassing business information and COVID-19-related data, using Python and the Twint library, ensuring a rich and diverse source of data.

+**Pandemic Impact Prediction**

-- Predicted the future impact of the global pandemic on companies by leveraging machine learning models and merging them with existing data.
+Leveraged machine learning models to predict the future impact of the global pandemic on companies by merging social media data with existing information, contributing to data-driven decision-making.

+**Enhanced Recommendation Accuracy**

-- Significantly improved recommendation accuracy, resulting in a more engaging user experience.
+Achieved a significant improvement in recommendation accuracy, resulting in a more engaging user experience and demonstrating the effectiveness of machine learning algorithms in content personalization.

+**Proficiency in Data Manipulation**

-- Demonstrated proficiency in data manipulation, Python programming, machine learning, and algorithm evaluation.
+Demonstrated proficiency in data manipulation, Python programming, and advanced data processing techniques such as pivot tables, cosine similarity, and rating matrices, highlighting the ability to work with complex datasets.

+**Machine Learning Expertise**

+Showcased expertise in machine learning by implementing a variety of algorithms, conducting rigorous algorithm evaluation, and integrating Cross Validation techniques to enhance algorithm performance.

 ### Stock Price Prediction using Machine Learning in Python